-Disposing of drugs safely is one way to prevent misuse and abuse.
+Disposing of drugs safely is one way to prevent harmful use.
 Search the Drug Disposal Locator Tool for permanent drug disposal boxes in your area.

-Old prescriptions left unsecured in the home can often be an easy source for someone thinking about abusing prescription medications and can pose danger to pets or children who may accidentally ingest them.
+Old prescriptions left unsecured in the home can often be an easy source for someone thinking about unsafely using prescription medications and can pose danger to pets or children who may accidentally ingest them.
 They can also be confusing for elderly people who may have multiple prescriptions.

 Throwing old pills in the trash is often not the safest way to dispose of old medication and flushing may contaminate the water supply.